SystemCraftsman/strimzi-cockroachdb-demo/README.md

 ## Conclusion

 Congratulations!
-You've successfully captured the bank account transaction changes, and made it consumable as change events via Strimzi.
+You've successfully captured the bank account transaction changes, and made them consumable as change events via Strimzi.

-In this tutorial, you have learned how to run a Kafka cluster on OpenShift by using Strimzi, how to create a topic by using the Strimzi CLI.
+In this tutorial, you have learned how to run a Kafka cluster on OpenShift by using Strimzi, and how to create a topic by using the Strimzi CLI.
 Also, you have learned to install CockroachDB on OpenShift, create a table by using its SQL query interface, and configure it for using CDC.
 You've created change events on a CockroachDB table and consumed those events from the Strimzi Kafka topic by using the Strimzi CLI.